 11. Massage Your Scalp with Natural Oils

 Pick an oil of your choice and apply a decent amount on your scalp.
-Don’t be zealous with it because too much oil will leave your scalp and hair greasy leading to build-up and clogged follicles.
+Don’t be overzealous with it because too much oil will leave your scalp and hair greasy leading to build-up and clogged follicles.
 No one likes it when oil drips down their forehead.

 Once you have applied the oil, gently massage your scalp in circular motions.
 Not only does this feel good, but it also increases blood flow to your scalp which means your hair follicles are getting a lot of nutrients.